0

 They became popular, so they did the next logical thing and expanded into home fitness.

-The F80 and the F85 are 2 of their most popular models and both are priced effectively for home use (both under $2000, although with tax, the F85 would be slightly above this mark).
+Well, the F80 and the F85 are 2 of their most popular models and both are priced well for home use.

 P.S.- if you’re interested in other Sole models, check out my complete Sole treadmill guide, where I go over their entire lineup.